yrnmsk/theblokc-challenge/README.md

 # theblokc-challenge

-A challenge I was given as assessment for my internship at TheBLOKC
+A challenge I was given as an assessment for my internship application at TheBLOKC

+> **Warning**
+> This repository is public for submitting & archiving purposes only.
+> I won't be making any changes anymore in the future.

 ## Challenge